Nancy Dalberg: Analysis

 The finale, Tempo giusto, also follows a ternary form.
 Dalberg connects the coda to the first movement, similar to Nielsen’s approach in the final movement of his String Quartet in G minor, Op.
 13. The principal motives are evident in the initial bars of part A, where the opening motive appears in the cello and viola, and later gains prominence.
 The sixteenth notes in the first violin are seen as the main theme, with even eighth notes in the viola and cello serving as important counterpoints throughout.
 The second violin, initially resting, joins in at bar 12 with a counterpoint to the main theme in the viola and pizzicato in the cello.
 The main theme transitions into one based on the opening motives, showing similarities to the violin theme.
 In the B section, both time and key change, with triplet figures in the violins dominating the theme while the lower strings progress more slowly.

 The A part returns, and the movement concludes with an alla breve coda, beginning with the quarter-note phrases from the first movement, now in the violin and cello using imitative techniques.
 The main theme's motive from the initial movement then appears in a more regular form.
 This cyclical structure recalls the techniques of Beethoven and later composers like Mendelssohn and many late 19th-century French composers, culminating in an A major triad.

 Scherzo for String orchestra, Op.
 6 (1914)

-In 1915 her Scherze for String orchestra Op.
+In 1915 her Scherzo for String orchestra Op.
 6 (1914) was premiered, being conducted by Carl Nielsen.
 The Scherzo claimed great success but was never published in her lifetime.